Chercheur associé à l'IRIS

 +33 (0)1 53 27 60 60

-As a writer, he has published four books on the UN and an essay on the UN General Assembly.
-As a filmmaker, he has produced more than a dozen political documentaries, including a TV series devoted to the United Nations, broadcast in more than 20 countries.
+As a writer, he has published, among many others, four books on the UN and an essay on the UN General Assembly.
+As a filmmaker, he has produced a dozen political documentaries, including a TV series devoted to the United Nations, broadcast in more than 20 countries.

-His new book, co-written with Anne-Cécile Robert, Who wants to kill the U.N.?, was published by Eyrolles in fall 2018.
-In the meantime, the complete collection of his interviews with U.N.
-Secretaries-General was published in a special issue of The International Politics Reviews.
+His latest books, Who Wants to Kill the U.N.?, co-written with Anne-Cécile Robert and Poor John – America in the Time of COVID-19, were published in 2018 and 2020.
+In the meantime, the complete collection of his interviews with UN Secretaries-General was published in a special issue of The International Politics Reviews dedicated to his work.

-Romuald Sciora received the award of Chevalier de l’Ordre des Arts et des Lettres (Knight of the Order of Arts and Letters) in 2010.
+Romuald Sciora has been awarded the insignia of Chevalier de l’Ordre des Arts et des Lettres – Knight of the Order of Arts and Letters – and of Officer in the National Order of the Cedar.